nakuljn/reddit-rag/README.md

 - Verify your Reddit API credentials have proper permissions

 **"ChromaDB errors"**
-- Ensure the `data/chroma_db` directory exists and is writable
+- Ensure the `chroma_db` directory exists and is writable
 - Check if you have sufficient disk space

-**"OpenAI API errors"**
+**"Anthropic API errors"**
-- Verify your OpenAI API key is valid and has sufficient credits
+- Verify your Anthropic API key is valid and has sufficient credits
-- Check if the API key has access to the required models
+- Check if the API key has access to Claude models

 ## 📊 Performance